 To read Réjean’s the full story, please click here.

-The MUHC’s Division of Orthopaedics at the MGH coordinates Quebec’s leading Sarcoma Program.
+The MUHC’s Division of Orthopedics at the MGH coordinates Quebec’s leading Sarcoma Program.
 Sarcomas are rare and complex tumours that develop in muscles, nerves, fat tissue, blood vessels and subcutaneous tissue.
 This supraregional program provides sarcoma patients from across Quebec with the complex care they need.